Lunken Airport: Facilities

 Thirty-eight T-hangars were built on the airport in 2001.

+A 63,000 sqft hangar for Procter & Gamble is located on the north side of the airport.

 The terminal building has two floors and is home to one of the oldest air traffic control towers in the United States.
 A small pilot supply shop called The Flight Depot is located on the first floor and the Cincinnati Aviation Heritage Society & Museum is on the second.

 Public charter and destinations

 Passenger

 NetJets also has a facility in Cincinnati.

 Statistics

-In 2004 the airport had 108,904 aircraft operations, an average of 298 per day: 83% general aviation, 17% air taxi, 1% military and <1% scheduled commercial.
-314 aircraft are based at this airport: 62% single-engine, 21% jet, 15% multi-engine and 1% helicopter.
+For the 12-month period ending December 31, 2022, the airport had 114,630 aircraft operations, an average of 314 per day: 89% general aviation, 11% air taxi, <1% military and <1% scheduled commercial.
+In the year ending December 31, 2022, 150 aircraft were based at this airport: 76 single-engine, 55 jet, 12 multi-engine, 3 helicopter, and 4 gliders.